Board of Directors

-She has experience with being on a regional school board, local school board, JOM and Indian Education committees, library board, Doyon Foundation, and tribal court.
-She is an advocate for improved teaching practices in village schools and students being successful.
-She is enjoying being retired doing what she wants to do when she wants to.
+I have experience being on a regional school board, local school board, JOM and Indian Education committees, local and state library boards, Doyon Foundation, and tribal court.
+I continue to advocate for improved teaching practices in village schools and students being successful.

 My name is Josie Dayton.
 I was born in Huslia and raised in Koyukuk.
 I am Athabascan Indian.
 My parents are Benedict and Eliza Jones.
 I was a teacher aide for 15 years at Ella B. Vernetti School in Koyukuk.
 I returned back to school and graduated with a teaching degree in 2000.
 I taught in Koyukuk for 15 years until I retired in 2015.
 I have held the principal/teacher position at one time in my career.
 The positions I now hold is secretary/treasury with Koyukuk Tribal Council and tribal judge for the Koyukuk Tribal Court.
 I really enjoy living my subsistence lifestyle and traveling with my family.